Want Peace Of Mind Learn How To Disable Open Door Alarm

 Using the Vehicle’s Settings Menu via the Infotainment System to Disable the Feature

-Many modern Toyota vehicles offer the convenience of controlling the open door alarm via the infotainment system settings.
-This method allows users to customize or disable the alarm without needing physical interaction with each door lock.
+Many modern Toyota vehicles offer the convenience of controlling the open-door alarm through the infotainment system settings.
+This method allows users to customize or turn off the alarm without physically interacting with each door lock.

 1. Access the infotainment touchscreen and enter the “Settings” menu.